LuZDPUMC/LUAD-paper-code/README.md

 5️⃣ Survival analysis for combined TMB and risk scoreReads risk and TMB files, aligns and merges samples.Determines optimal cutoff for TMB using surv_cutpoint and classifies samples into high TMB (H-TMB) and low TMB (L-TMB).Creates combined groups considering both TMB status and risk score (e.g., H-TMB+high risk).Defines a bioSurvival function to generate survival curves for each group and save them as PDF files, providing both TMB-only and combined TMB-risk group survival curves.

+# LUAD_Prognostic Model_GSEA_and_immune_related analysis_1.R
+This code comprehensively investigates the relationship between prognostic risk scores and the tumor immune microenvironment in lung adenocarcinoma (LUAD).
+First, gene set enrichment analysis (GSEA) identifies biological pathways enriched in high- and low-risk groups.
+Then, ESTIMATE scores are computed to assess the tumor microenvironment and compared between risk groups.
+Further analyses explore the differences in immune cell infiltration, immune-related functions, and immune checkpoint gene expression, as well as their correlations with risk scores.
+Survival analyses of immune cell infiltration are performed to evaluate prognostic implications.
+Additionally, ssGSEA is employed to profile immune-related pathway activities, highlighting immune activity differences across risk groups.
+Collectively, these analyses elucidate potential immunological mechanisms underlying risk stratification and provide insights for precision immunotherapy.

+# LUAD_Prognostic Model_GSEA_and_immune_related analysis_2.R